 Sunday 10 June, London

-Historic England is taking part in Processions, a nationwide artwork which invites families, communities and organisations to create a banner reflecting on life as a woman in modern Britain.
-Working with the London College of Fashion and their 'Making for Change' programme, a group of former Holloway inmates will collaborate with artist Lucy Orta to create a banner.
-This will feature with the others in processions in four UK cities on 10 June.
+Historic England took part in Processions, a nationwide artwork which invited families, communities and organisations to create a banner reflecting on life as a woman in modern Britain.
+Working with the London College of Fashion and their 'Making for Change' programme, a group of former Holloway inmates collaborated with artist Lucy Orta to create a banner.
+This featured with the others in processions in four UK cities on 10 June.